École secondaire publique De La Salle: History

 École secondaire publique De La Salle opened in the fall of 1971 with students from Mont St-Joseph convent, Rideau Street convent and Académie De La Salle.
 Just like Académie De La Salle, École secondaire publique De La Salle was named after Saint Jean-Baptiste de la Salle.

 In 1982, a study committee recommended the creation of an enrichment centre in Ottawa for gifted students.
 The committee also recommended that this centre be created and integrated at École secondaire publique De La Salle.

-In 1983, De La Salle opened le Centre de Douance (a program for gifted students) and le Centre d'Excellence Artistique de l'Ontario (a program geared towards artistic achievers).
-De La Salle became the first school in Ontario to offers those programs in French.
+In 1983, De La Salle opened le Centre de Douance (a program for gifted students) and le Centre d'Excellence Artistique de l'Ontario (an arts specialization program).
+De La Salle became the first school in Ontario to offer those programs in French.

 In 2003, De La Salle opened its doors to Grades 7-8.
 Most of the second floor of the school is exclusively for Grades 7-8, except for one hallway which is reserved for the music concentration and the auditorium, whose main access point is on the second floor.

-In 2021, De La Salle invested into a brand new building attached to the old one that took around 20 months of work to build from scratch.
-The new building contains 8 more classrooms, 1 more gym, 2 professional studios for the arts department and a musculation room.
+In 2021, De La Salle invested in a new wing with 8 new classrooms, 2 dance studios a gym, and a weightlifting room.
+Construction was completed in 2022.

 Centre d'excellence artistique de l'Ontario

-The Centre d'excellence artistique de l'Ontario includes 8 arts concentrations from Grade 8 to Grade 12, and a pre-concentration program in Grade 7 to prepare students for the arts concentrations.
-With rigorous training to become professional artists, this school is rated the #1 school in 2016 according to the Fraser Institute.
+The Centre d'excellence artistique de l'Ontario (CEAO) includes 8 arts concentrations from Grade 8 to Grade 12, and a pre-concentration program in Grade 7 to prepare students for the arts concentrations.
+With rigorous training to become professional artists, the school was ranked 138th in Ontario in 2023 by the Fraser Institute.
 These concentrations make the school a magnet arts school similar to Canterbury, with the exception of offering French as their main language.
 The concentrations offered are: